projeto-de-algoritmos/Greed_DisasterAidPreFlightPlanning/README.md

-# Landing Zone Detection
+# Closest Landing Zone
-Determine which of the reachable detected landing zones is closest to the person.
+This algorithm finds the closest and reachable safe landing zone next to the human who's waiting for the UAV.

 **List Number**: X<br>
 **Discipline Subject**: Graphs II<br>